anandjage/nacleanR/README.md

 ## DESCRIPTION

-The goal of nacleanr is to provide functions that aide in data cleansing.
+The goal of nacleanR is to provide functions that aide in data cleansing.
 It comprises of functions to
 \* **Probe the percentage of missing values** within the variables
 \* **Find valid & invalid variables** from point of view of percentage